NamesCode/garfunkles.space/src/lib/md/about.md

 <div style="margin-top: -1.5em">

-Thanks for coming to my minuscule corner of the internet where I assumed no one would visit!<br> I'm a {age} year old software developer (hobbyist?) from wales 🏴󠁧󠁢󠁷󠁬󠁳󠁿<br>
+Thanks for coming to my minuscule corner of the internet!<br>
+I'm a {age} year old software developer (hobbyist?) from Wales 🏴󠁧󠁢󠁷󠁬󠁳󠁿<br>
-I have an interest in all STEM subjects with the largest being computer science.

-I am currently studying for GCSE's 0_o
+My interests are typically a wide area of things ranging from tinkering with embedded projects, DevOPs and computer science to 3d design and science.

+Studying for <hover-info>GCSE's<hover-info-text> Computer science, product design and triple science</hover-info-text></hover-info> (.┰ω┰.)

 ## Contact me!